keithmcnulty/scraping/web_scraping_tutorial.md

 | 9    | Gloria Gaynor              | Never Can Say Goodbye        |
 | 10   | AWB                        | Pick Up The Pieces           |

+## 3.2 Writing a function to grab any set of Eurovision Song Contest results

 Similarly, we can create a function `get_eurovision()` to scrape the results of any [Eurovision Song Contest](https://en.wikipedia.org/wiki/Eurovision_Song_Contest) since